Back To Search Results

 If patients with urge incontinence meet the following criteria, they are eligible for third-line treatment (refractory cases):

-Third-line treatment includes the 3 following unique types of neuromodulations that are FDA-approved:
+Third-line treatment includes the 3 following unique types of neuromodulations that are United States Food and Drug Administration (FDA)-approved:

-PTNS involves weekly sessions for the initial 3 months and then monthly maintenance treatments.
-Contraindications to PTNS should be carefully assessed, which include patients with pacemakers or defibrillators, nerve damage involving tibial nerve or pelvic floor function, and patients who are pregnant.[17]
-Intravesical onabotulinum toxin A injection is also approved by the FDA and requires delivery via cystoscopy every 6 months if symptoms recur.
-It results in flaccid paralysis of the detrusor muscle with consistent improvement in urge incontinence symptoms and quality of life.
+PTNS involves weekly sessions for the initial 3 months and monthly maintenance treatments.
+Contraindications to PTNS should be carefully assessed, including patients with pacemakers or defibrillators, nerve damage involving tibial nerve or pelvic floor function, and pregnant patients.[17]
+Intravesical onabotulinum toxin A injection is also approved by the FDA and requires delivery via cystoscopy every 6 months if symptoms recur; this results in flaccid paralysis of the detrusor muscle with consistent improvement in urge incontinence symptoms and quality of life.
 Other neuromodulations, such as sacral, pudendal, and paraurethral nerve stimulators, can be surgically implanted.
-Intravesicular onabotulinum toxin A injection was shown to be superior to neuromodulation devices for the reduction of urgency symptoms in a 2016 study.[25]
+Intravesicular onabotulinum toxin A injection was shown to be superior to neuromodulation devices for reducing urgency symptoms in a 2016 study.[25]

 Differential Diagnosis